Looking for Property in Malaga?

-As one of the most important cities in Andalucia and the biggest of Costa del Sol, Málaga is a cultural reference in Europe, as it is the birthplace of important cultural figures, such as the painter Pablo Picasso and the actor Antonio Banderas.
+As one of the most important cities in the region of Andalucia, and the biggest of Costa del Sol, Málaga is a cultural reference in Europe, as it is the birthplace of important cultural figures, such as the painter Pablo Picasso and the actor Antonio Banderas.

 To enter this beautiful garden, you must pay a fee during the week; however, the entrance is free on Sundays.
 Considered a Site of Cultural Interest in 1943, this garden is known for the floral species that albergates, some of them quite rare.